The Planet Green Tree Service Difference

 Quick Quote

 At Planet Green Tree Service, we are firm believers that trees make the world a better place.
 They provide us with verdant beauty, cool shade, and emergency shelter.
 They raise our home values, add personality to our neighborhoods, and provide us with clean air to breathe.
-When your home or business has well-maintained, healthy trees, everyone benefits.
+When your residential or commercial property has well-maintained, healthy trees, everyone benefits.
 That's why we are so passionate about providing our customers with dependable tree services in the Lowcountry.

 We believe that honest prices, state-of-the-art equipment, friendly arborists, and good old-fashioned hard work are what set us apart from our competition.
 With more than 33 years of service in South Carolina, you can rest easy knowing every member of the Planet Green team is committed to the following: